parurope/twitchscript/README.md

 twitchscript
 ============

-Linux CLI script for watching Twitch streams (useful for RaspberryPi).
+Linux CLI Script for watching Twitch streams (useful for RaspberryPi).
 See twitchscript.py for some Infos.